Lake George Steamboat Company

 If you want something less time-intensive, enjoy the 2.5-hour Islands of the Narrows Cruise, a 14-mile journey through the area called “The Narrows,” considered to be the most scenic, peaceful, calming and beautiful spot on Lake George.

 Also in the Lake George Steamboat Company fleet is the Minne Ha Ha.
 This vessel’s Paddlewheel Cruise takes guests on a tour of the Southern end of Lake George.
-In season, guests enjoy an hour-long adventure back in time to experience a sense of what it was like to cruise the lake over 100 years ago on an authentic paddlewheel boat.
+In season, guests enjoy an hour-long adventure back in time to experience what it was like to cruise the lake over 100 years ago on an authentic paddlewheel boat.

 Or, if you’re so inclined, take a gastronomic voyage on one of the dinner or lunch cruises on the Lac du Saint Sacrement.
 This vessel’s dining room is climate controlled, so guests can enjoy it from Spring through Fall (obvs not in Winter).